School Health and Nutrition

 Icon of a book and brain What We Know About the Benefits of Strong School-Health Programs

 Although the relationship between healthy children and able learners has been well-established, in practice many children remain inadequately supported.
-Prior estimates in low- and lower-middle income countries have found annual public spending for health for ages 5-20 is less than 3 billion USD.
-In comparison, public expenditure for education during the same age range is estimated to be more than 200 billion.
-Because health is a prerequisite for learning, these substantial educational investments likely fail to realize their true dividends as inadequate health serves as a constraint to learning and development.
+Annual public spending for health ages 5-20 is less than 3 billion USD.
+Because health is a prerequisite for learning, the substantial educational investments likely fail to realize their true dividends as inadequate health serves as a constraint to learning and development.

 Icon of spotlights Practitioner Spotlight